developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/tutorial/tutdatacaptureprofilePt4/index.md

 ###Adding Broadcast Intent Activity
 First we will add a new activity that will be used for listening and displaying Barcode data to the user.

-1. Select "EMDKSample" from "Package Explorer" in Eclipse/Android Studio.
+1. Select "EMDKSample" from "Package Explorer" in Android Studio.

 2. Right click and create a new "Empty Activity" with the name "BroadcastIntentActivity"

 ###Updating Main Activity
 Next we will update "MainActivity", adding a button to launch our "BroadcastIntentActivity".

-1. Select "activity_main.xml" from "Package Explorer" in Eclipse/Android Studio.
+1. Select "activity_main.xml" from "Package Explorer" in Android Studio.

 2. Add the following Button to "activity_main.xml".
 This Button will be used for opening "BroadcastIntentActivity".